I beg to move,

 The hon.
 Member for South Thanet (Craig Mackinlay), who is a passionate campaigner in this area, spoke of the experience in Ramsgate in 2012.
 I am afraid that we will probably disagree today.
 The right hon.
 Member for Chipping Barnet (Theresa Villiers) has introduced a ten-minute rule Bill.
 She discussed some of the challenges that could flow from World Trade Organisation rules and spoke about reasonable grounds.
 That does not give me the certainty I would need to give that support.

 We also heard speeches from the hon.
 Member for North Thanet (Sir Roger Gale) and the right hon.
 Member for Orkney and Shetland, who made a powerful point about farmers and crofters.
 I am well aware that my hon.
 Friend the Member for Na h-Eileanan an Iar (Angus Brendan MacNeil), who is in his place, is a crofter.
-When we saw the foot and mouth crisis in 2001, it was the farmers and crofters who had the biggest investment here.
+During the foot and mouth crisis in 2001, it was the farmers and crofters who had the biggest investment here.

 I thank the 36 constituents in Glasgow East who signed the petition.
 In future, it would be helpful if MPs who take part in petitions debates had the opportunity to interact with those constituents.
 It is deeply disappointing that although Parliament will send us a heat map showing who signed the petition, we do not have the opportunity to follow up with those people who have lobbied us as parliamentarians to come and take part in a debate.
 That is a point for the Petitions Committee.